 In March 2017, the Clark County Board of Councilors approved Resolution No. 2017-03-09 authorizing the Treasurer's Office to administer the refinancing of the County's 2006 LTGO Bonds, totaling \$24,500,000.
 The refunding was completed in May of 2017 and, as with all refundings, requires that additional appropriation be granted to allow for the payoff of the old debt and the issuance of the new refunding bonds.
 This technical budget package addresses these requirements by increasing the revenue and expense budget in the Debt Fund (2914) to reflect the issuance of the 2017 refunding bonds, as well as the defeasance of the remaining 2006 bonds.
-Additionally, this budget package increases the revenue and expense budget in the Debt Fund to reflect additional Public Works Trust Fund (PWTF) loan draws that were taken subsequent to the 2017-18 budget adoption.
-Lastly, this budget package increases revenue in the Economic Development Dedicated REET Fund (3083) to account for the \$146,449 transfer from the Fairgrounds Fire Facility Board Fund (6254) for its portion of the debt payment from the refunding of the 2005 bonds.
+Second, this budget package increases the revenue and expense budget in the Debt Fund to reflect additional Public Works Trust Fund (PWTF) loan draws that were taken subsequent to the 2017-18 budget adoption.
+Third, budget package increases revenue in the Economic Development Dedicated REET Fund (3083) to account for the \$146,449 transfer from the Fairgrounds Fire Facility Board Fund (6254) for its portion of the debt payment from the refunding of the 2005 bonds.
+Lastly, this package also updates the existing debt allocated between REET 1 Fund 3056 and REET 2 Fund 3083, in compliance with the allowed uses of each funding source to meet eligible debt retirement obligations.